Healthy Homes Assessment Kelburn

 What We Do

-As building inspectors we take on all issues of professional house examinations.
-We are here to ensure you make the best decision when buying your next home.
+As building inspectors we are experts in all elements involved in expert house inspections.
+We’re there to make sure that you make the best decision when buying your next home.

-We take your investment seriously We conduct detailed examinations to ensure you don’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of buying or owning your own home.
+We are serious about your investment We will conduct detailed examinations to make sure that you don’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of purchasing or owning a home.

-We specialise in a range of services to ensure you are fully aware of the state of any property that you might be looking to purchase or sell as well as additional solutions.
+We specialise in a range of services to ensure you are completely informed about the condition of any property that you might be looking to purchase or sell and also other services.

-We not only collaborate with you, but we also work with major clients, including bank branches, local councils, and insurance firms.
-Evidently , they enjoy their peace of mind provided, due to the details that we provide in our reports of building inspections.
+Not only do we collaborate with you, but we also collaborate with a number of major clients, including municipal councils and banks, and insurance firms.
+Evidently , they enjoy the peace of mind provided, thanks to the information in our building inspection reports.

-With our systemised approach to your inspection of your home and the latest software technology with digital photos embedded into the document, you can actually see any issues that may be found.
-Thanks to our detailed reporting it’s not surprising that we get so many clients recommending our service to family and friends.
+With our systematic approach to inspecting your property and the most up-to-date software technology which includes digital photos in the Report, you can actually see any problems that might be found.
+Through our detailed report, it is no wonder we have so many clients who recommend our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports